Puglia, the region of southern Italy, is also called “the heel of the boot.”

 Most Puglia wine is red, full-bodied and will pair well with a wide variety of foods.
 Producers in Puglia have focused on making great red wines and local grapes like Negroamaro, Primitivo, and Bombino Nero make for delicious drinking, some of the best values in Italian wine come from this sunny, dry region.

-Puglia is composed of Daunia and the High Murgia, Murge, Lower Murgia and Itria Valley, Messapia and Salento.
-These five territories are well-defined wine districts, strongly anchored to typical grapes that characterize the productions.
-Producers in Puglia have focused on making great red wines and local grapes like Negroamaro, Primitivo, and Bombino Nero make for delicious drinking.
+Puglia is composed of Daunia, the High Murgia, Murge, Lower Murgia, the Itria Valley, Messapia, and Salento.
+These territories are well-defined wine districts, strongly anchored to typical grapes that characterize the production.
+Producers in Puglia have focused on vinifying fine red wines with local grapes like Negroamaro, Primitivo, and Bombino Nero, which make for delicious drinking.
 The Salice Salentino region is named for the Salento Peninsula located on the backside of the heel of Italy’s “boot” that extends into the ocean.
-Salice Salentino is made from the Negroamaro grape, which in Italian means “black bitter' that has flavors of ripe plum, baked raspberries, and spice-cabinet notes like anise, allspice and cinnamon.
+Salice Salentino is made from the Negroamaro grape, the name deriving from Greek and Latin referring to the grape skin’s darker color.
+The wine has ripe plum flavors, baked raspberries, and spice-cabinet notes like anise, allspice, and cinnamon.

-Whie Verdeca has an uncertain origin, the grape was named after the green color of its berries.
-Wines can range from quite neutral and herbal, to more aromatic with mixed citrus flavors.
-Verdeca has been increasingly used to make monovarietal wines of distinction and historically was used in the production of vermouth, a popular aperitif in twenthieth- century in Italy.
+White Verdeca has an uncertain origin, and the grape was named after the green color of its berries.
+Wines can range from quite neutral and herbal to more aromatic with mixed citrus flavors.
+Verdeca has been increasingly used to make monovarietal wines of distinction and historically was used in vermouth production, a popular aperitif in the twentieth-century in Italy.

 The name Primitivo refers to this grape’s tendency to ripen early in the season.
 A dark skinned grape that produces almost black, tannic, and high-alcohol wines, the flavor profile is fruit driven, earthy, and rustic.
 Primitivo wines express themselves quite differently than their California counterparts, where the grape is called Zinfandel.